 85 Waterman Street

-IBES administrative offices are in the newly renovated 85 Waterman Street building.
-Designed by Toshiko Mori Architects to achieve LEED Gold status, the better-than-new building incorporates many sustainability features in its design and construction, including an innovative rainwater re-use system, high efficiency lighting, heating and cooling systems, extra insulation, and many recycled construction and furnishing materials.
+The IBES main building, formerly Hunter Lab, was designed by Toshiko Mori Architects to achieve LEED Gold status.
+The better-than-new building incorporates many sustainability features in its design and construction, including an innovative rainwater re-use system; high efficiency lighting; heating and cooling systems; extra insulation; and many recycled construction and furnishing materials.

 Encouraging collaboration was central to all elements of building design, with comfortable nooks and inviting gathering spaces tucked among crosscutting environmental science laboratories, faculty offices, and shared workspaces for undergrads, grad students, postdocs and visitors.